flycheck/flycheck-inline/README.md

 This will turn on inline errors in all buffers where Flycheck is activated.

+You can enable `flycheck-inline` in a subset of languages supported by Flycheck by conditionally enabling `flycheck-inline-mode` in the hook above, since the mode is buffer-local.

+Alternatively, if you do not use the setup above, you can use the command `global-flycheck-inline-mode` to enable `flycheck-inline-mode` in all current and future Flycheck buffers.

 ## Configuration

 The colors used to display the error/warning/info messages are inherited from